Orienfish/photon/serial_to_sd/README.md

 Change the port name on line 9 of write_data.c.
 "FILE_NAME" on line 10 of write_data.c is to specify the path of the txt file on Linux.
 "LINE_CNT" on line 12 configure the maximum lines written to photon SD card, for limiting the transmission time.

-Compile and start the program by the following commands:
+Compile and start the program by the following commands in the "Ubuntu" directory:
 ```
 gcc write_data.c -o write
 sudo ./write // you need sudo right to access the serial port